NCAS-CMS/cf-python/docs/source/tutorial.rst

 field construct are not stored as values of the field construct's data.
 They are only used when :ref:`writing the data to a netCDF dataset <Writing-to-a-netCDF-dataset>`.
-Therefore testing for missing values by testing the for equality to one of these properties will produce incorrect results, and the `~Field.any` and `~Field.all` methods of the field construct should be used instead.
+Therefore testing for missing values by testing for equality to one of these properties will produce incorrect results; the `~Field.any` and `~Field.all` methods of the field construct should be used instead.

 .. code-block:: python
    :caption: *See if all, or any, data points are masked.*